jlinoff/pam/README.md

 record data is considered safe from hackers trying to read the contents.
 Always use a strong password to make it hard to guess.
 Typically a strong password would have more than 20 characters would not include any personally identifiable information (PII) like your name, birth date or address.
+Also never ever use the same password for two different sites.

 I recommend reading
 [NIST Password Guidelines](#https://www.auditboard.com/blog/nist-password-guidelines/)